MyPetLobster/clearpath-simulation/README.md

 experience with Python.
 So instead of doing the bare minimum for this final project, I decided to actually build something that will help me toward building a prototype for ClearPath.

-I decided to focus on creating a basic simulation of ClearPath's Traffic Safety Systems for this project.
-I intend to use pygame and geopy libraries to create a visual simulation of the system in action.
+I decided to focus on creating a basic simulation of ClearPath's Emergency Response Traffic System (ERTS) and Pursuit Activated Traffic System (PATS).
+The simulation will demonstrate the basic functionality of the systems, including tracking vehicle locations, predicting paths, and updating traffic signals in real-time.